mpnally/Terrifically-Simple-JSON/README.md

 does not require you to use them, but they are there if you want an explicit way to handle arbitrary datatypes in Terrifically Simple JSON.

 The special meanings assigned to `self`, `_value` and `_datatype` suggest a new media type, however minimal.
 There is no registered media type for Terrifically Simple JSON — just use `application/json`.
-Since they are conceptually part of the media type, the self, _value and _datatype JSON name/value pairs are exempt from constraints #2 and #3.
+Since they are conceptually part of the media type, the `self`, `_value` and `_datatype` JSON name/value pairs are exempt from constraints #2 and #3.

 ## Tutorial